ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

  This section of the file provides simple details about your toolchain that the user can see on the toolchain creation page.
 Include a name for your toolchain, along with a description that explains the toolchain's purpose.
 You can also include an image, like a logo or a visual depiction of your toolchain.

- In addition to providing introductory content for your toolchain, this section also includes a key named `required` that defines the tools that are part of the toolchain.
+ In addition to providing introductory content for your toolchain, this section also includes a key that is named `required` that defines the tools that are part of the toolchain.
 The toolchain's creator configures these tools when they create the toolchain from your template.
 For each tool that can be configured on the toolchain creation page, add the tool's parent key as it is defined in the `toolchain.yml` file as a property of the `required` key.

  This snippet shows an example of this section: